Key Facts

 • International symposium & workshop hosted by the DeZIM-Institute in Berlin, 9. and 10.
 November.

-Right-wing populist interpretations of (radical) Islam as a challenge to society in Germany, Europe, and beyond
+Right-wing populist interpretations of (radical) Islam as a societal challenge in Europe and beyond

 Film "The RaMi Project" | Duration 2"18' | Realisation Ute Seitz // Philipp Offermann | PRIF 2021